 The majority of the Agency's funding has been provided from the proceeds of sales of tax-exempt and taxable bonds and notes, and advances from lending institutions.
 Since September 1974, the Agency has issued \$3.9 billion of bonds, notes and line of credit borrowings, of which \$376 million was outstanding as of June 30, 2022, to finance its various programs.
-The proceeds of the debt have been or will be used to make mortgage loans to sponsors of Multi-Family residential housing units for persons and families of low and moderate income in the State and to purchase mortgage backed securities (MBS) or mortgage loans on Single Family residential housing units for persons and families of low and moderate income in the State.
-The bonds are secured pursuant to the terms of the resolutions under which they were issued.
+The proceeds of the debt have been or will be used to make mortgage loans to sponsors of Multi-Family residential housing units for persons and families of low and moderate income in the State and to purchase mortgage backed securities (MBS) or mortgage loans on Single Family residential housing units for persons and families of low and moderate income in the terms of the resolutions under which they were issued.